reversinglabs/reversinglabs-sdk-py3/README.md

         out if the analysis results are not ready
 - `get_classification`
     - Accepts one or more sample hashes and returns their classification
+- `reanalyze_samples`
+    - Accepts a single hash or a list of hashes of the same type and reanalyzes the corresponding samples
 - `get_extracted_files`
     - Accepts a sample hash and returns a list of all files TitaniumCore engine extracted from the requested sample during static analysis
+- `download_extracted_files`
+    - Accepts a single hash string and returns a downloadable archive file containing files extracted from the desired sample
+- `delete_samples`
+    - Accepts a single hash string or a list of hashes and deletes the corresponding samples from A1000
+- `download_sample`
+    - Accepts a single hash string and returns a downloadable sample
 - `advanced_search`
     - Accepts a search query string and performs advanced search for local samples on A1000
     - Returns only one defined page of results using one request